tuhhosg/reupnix/modules/hermetic-bootloader.nix.md

         slots.disk = lib.mkOption { description = ""; type = lib.types.str; default = "primary"; };
         slots.size = lib.mkOption { description = "Size of the boot slots."; type = lib.types.str; default = "64M"; };
         slots.number = lib.mkOption { description = "Number of boot slots."; type = lib.types.ints.between 2 8; default = 2; };
         slots.currentLabel = lib.mkOption { description = "FS label of the boot slot written by the current config build.
-Must be unique to each build.
+Must be unique to each build and at most 11 bytes long.
 This can't refer to the build output, as that would create a loop.
-Using the input sources works (as they should be the only thing dictating the build output), but can cause unnecessary changes to »/etc/fstab«, thus »/etc«, and the bootloader."; type = lib.types.str; default = "bt-${builtins.substring 11 8 inputs.self.outPath}"; };
+Using the input sources works (as they should be the only thing dictating the build output), but can cause unnecessary changes to »/etc/fstab«, thus »/etc«, and the bootloader."; type = lib.types.strMatching ''^.{8,11}$''; default = "bt-${builtins.substring 11 8 inputs.self.outPath}"; };

         builder = lib.mkOption { internal = true; type = lib.types.package; readOnly = true; };